xRWA: A Cross-Chain Framework for Interoperability of Real-World Assets: Related Works

 \subsection{RWAs in Industry}

-RWAs have already been actively deployed across various industry sectors.
+RWAs have already been actively deployed in various industry sectors.
 MakerDAO~\cite{MakerDAO} integrated tokenized U.S. Treasuries into its collateral framework, reinforcing the stability of decentralized finance.
 HSBC~\cite{rwa-gold} introduced a gold-backed RWA token for retail investors in Hong Kong.
-Securitize~\cite{Securitize} operates a regulated platform for issuing and trading RWAs, enabling compliant digital access to private companies and funds.
-Brickken~\cite{BrickkenSeed} has tokenized over USD 250 million in RWAs across 14 countries.
-Goldman Sachs and BNY Mellon~\cite{GoldmanBNY} partnered to tokenize money market fund shares on blockchain, aiming to improve accessibility and settlement efficiency.
+Securitize~\cite{Securitize} operates a regulated platform for issuing and trading RWAs, enabling compliant digital access to private companies.
+Brickken~\cite{BrickkenSeed} has tokenized RWAs worth over USD 250 million across 14 countries.
+Goldman Sachs and BNY Mellon~\cite{GoldmanBNY} partnered to tokenize shares of money market funds on blockchains, aiming to improve accessibility and settlement efficiency.

+The RWA tokenization market has grown by more than 380\% from 2022 to 2025~\cite{RWA380}.
+These deployments now span heterogeneous blockchain infrastructures such as Ethereum, Polygon, Solana, and permissioned networks like Canton, resulting in RWA assets being distributed across isolated blockchain environments without shared standards for interoperability or cross-chain recognition.